 Terms of the Award

-A bursary winner should be selected before the end of June, 2020.
-The successful applicant will be expected to embark on the reporting trip – which must include a minimum of six weeks on the ground – within six months of notification of receipt of the bursary (unless it is unsafe or impossible to travel given the pandemic).
+A bursary winner should be selected before the end of June, 2023.
+The successful applicant will be expected to embark on the reporting trip – which must include a minimum of six weeks on the ground – within six months of notification of receipt of the bursary.

 The final journalistic output from the trip must be ready for submission no later than one month after the completion of the reporting trip.
 A holdback of $3,000 from the $15,000 bursary will be released to the recipient only after receipt by the Gordon Sinclair Foundation of: